What It Does

-Recordy is a macOS screen recorder built around recording a chosen region of your screen with a few configurable knobs and dropdown menus.
-It gives you control over frames per second, a quality profile, and whether audio is captured, then gets out of the way.
-The settings exist because they change the output in ways I care about day to day, and nothing more is bolted on past that.
-It is deliberately narrow: a tool for capturing part of the screen quickly, not a general-purpose recording platform.
+Recordy records a chosen region of your screen with three knobs and nothing else: frames per second, a quality profile, and whether system audio is captured.
+Those settings exist because they change the output in ways I care about day to day.
+It is deliberately narrow, a tool for grabbing part of the screen quickly, not a streaming suite or a production studio.

 Install